lindbrook/packageRank/README.md

 The longitudinal view plots the date (x-axis) against the logarithm of a package’s downloads (y-axis).
-In the background, we can see the same data, plotted in gray, for a stratified random sample of packages.\[2\] This sample is used to approximate the temporal pattern of all package downloads.
+In the background, we can see the same data, plotted in gray, for a stratified random sample of packages.\[2\] This sample is used to approximate the temporal pattern of overall pattern of package downloads.

 As above, you can pass a vector of packages: